ndibrithalea/ProductPulse/README.md

 - Detect harmful products earlier
 - Identify patterns across categories and regions
 - Prioritize inspections and enforcement
 - Make evidence-based policy decisions
+- ProductPulse also enables structured citizen reporting that strengthens the feedback loop between communities and public institutions.

 This shifts product safety from reactive responses to proactive intervention.